San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Colts stats and trends

-- The Colts have been underdogs by 4 points or more three times this year and have covered the spread twice.
+- The Colts have been underdogs by 4 points or more three times this season and have covered the spread twice.

-- Indianapolis has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).
+- Indianapolis has gone over the point total in 50% of its opportunities this season (three times in six games with a set point total).

-- Indianapolis is 4-1 against the spread and 2-3 overall when the team picks up over 329.8 yards.
+- In games that Indianapolis picks up more than 329.8 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Colts have turned the ball over five times this season, three more turnovers than the 49ers have forced (2).

 Home and road insights

-- In away games, Indianapolis has two wins against the spread and is 1-2 overall.

-- Indianapolis has hit the over twice in three road games this year.
+- Indianapolis has gone over the total twice in three road games this year.

-- The average point total in Colts away games this season is 45.0 points, 1.0 more than this outing's over/under (44).

 Powered by Data Skrive.